pitt-sportsscience/SPSCI2150-Applied-Sports-Science/README.md

 ### General information

 The repository is structured based on weekly lectures, with the scripts of each lecture contained in a separate directory.
+While continuously evolving, in its first iteration, this repository covered the following topics:

+- Data cleanind and processing
+- Data visualization
+- Data analysis / intro to statistics
+- Case study: wearables - Oura

 All scripts were written in `R Markdown` and require the following dependancies in order to run: